liberda/HTTP.sh/docs/template-examples.md

 to run in your script.

 The script above has referenced an HTML file; For this example, we put it under `app/templates/main.htm`, but you're free to use any directory structure for this.
+An observant reader might have noticed the relative path; All paths are treated as relative to the namespace's directory.
+This behavior can be modified by setting `template_relative_paths`, which is described in greater detail by the [main template documentation](./template.md).

 ```
 <!DOCTYPE html>